gaseri/website/docs/en/blog/posts/2022-11-01-publishing-material-for-mkdocs-website-to-github-pages-using-custom-actions-workflow.md

 **Updated on 2023-09-08:** simplified the workflow to use the existing `requirements.txt` file instead of duplicating the package names in the `pip` command run.

 **Updated on 2023-10-24:** updated `requirements.txt` to use the [extras](https://peps.python.org/pep-0508/#extras) for the installation of the [optional dependencies](https://squidfunk.github.io/mkdocs-material/plugins/requirements/image-processing/#dependencies).

+**Updated on 2023-12-28:** bumped [Actions](https://github.com/actions) versions by rebasing our additions on top of the [latest version](https://github.com/actions/starter-workflows/blob/main/pages/jekyll-gh-pages.yml) of `jekyll-gh-pages.yml` from [Starter Workflows](https://github.com/actions/starter-workflows).